damilolamichael/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script displays the content list of your current directory
+ This script will changes the working directory to the user’s home directory